ripienaar/free-for-dev/README.md

    * [stun:stun.l.google.com:19302](stun:stun.l.google.com:19302) — Google STUN
    * [stun:global.stun.twilio.com:3478?transport=udp](stun:global.stun.twilio.com:3478?transport=udp) — Twilio STUN
    * [segment.com](https://segment.com/) — Hub to translate and route events to other third party services.
 100,000 events/month free
-   * [ngrok.com](https://ngrok.com/) — Expose locally running servers over a tunnel to a public URL
+   * [ngrok.com](https://ngrok.com/) — Expose locally running servers over a tunnel to a public URL.
    * [cloudamqp.com](https://www.cloudamqp.com/) — RabbitMQ as a Service.
 Little Lemur plan: max 1 million messages/month, max 20 concurrent connections, max 100 queues, max 10,000 queued messages, multiple nodes in different AZ's
-   * [meetfinch.com](https://meetfinch.com/) — Easily create SSL encrypted URLs that tunnel to your local development machine
+   * [serveo.net](https://serveo.net/) - Quickly expose any local port to the public internet on a servo subdomain using an SSH tunnel, includes SSH GUI to replay requests over HTTP.
+   * [ZeroTier](https://www.zerotier.com) - Free and open source managed virtual Ethernet as a service.
+End-to-end-encrypted private IP networks with up to 100 clients on free plan, or roll your own root servers.
+Clients for Windows, macOS, Linux, iOS, Android, QNAP and Synology NAS, WD MyCloud, FreeBSD, and OpenWRT can connect to private or public networks; the web interface allows configuration of custom routing rules and approval of new client nodes on private networks.
+No more SSH forwards, dynamic DNS, or other hassles to keep development machines and prototype servers connected!

 ## Issue Tracking and Project Management